Mugambi-Ian/pavs-student/README.md

 # PAVS Student
 Pavs student is the student endpoint to my Project Allocation and Verification System.
-Since the app was developed for my school, it allows logins only from email accounts with "@kabarak.ac.ke" domain.
+Since the app was developed for my school, it allows logins only from email accounts with "@kabarak.ac.ke" domain.The system was designed to harness the power of mobile computing avialable from students today to improve their school expirience by handling their class project work from their phones.
+This system allows students to:

-It provides students with the following options:
-  -_Selecting between team and solo projects._
-  -_Registering team's or solo projects._
+  -_Register either team or solo projects._
-  -_Acquring a project commencement approval from the admin._
+  -_Acquire a project commencement approval from the admin/Lecturer._
-  -_Provides in app group chat for team members._
+  -_Chat in app with other for team members._
-  -_Allows students to submit their projects via mobile phones._
+  Just to mention the main features.

 ## Getting Started